20th century

 Today's speaker Geoff has been a railway enthusiast since his schooldays.
 At 15, he left school and started his career as an engine cleaner, working in the boilersmith’s shop and eventually becoming a top-link fireman based at Guildford Motive Power Depot.
 This gave him a privileged opportunity to work with a diverse group of drivers and locomotives until the final day of steam on the Southern Region, Sunday 9th July 1967.

-SIHG Talk: "The wartime canal volunteers who called themselves ‘Idle Women’" (Zoom) by Alastair Clark
+SIHG Talk: "The wartime canal volunteers who called themselves ‘Idle Women’" by Alastair Clark (Zoom)

 Events: